Vehicle belonging to missing Ohio family found in river nearly 20 years later - NewsBreak

 Stephanie Van Nguyen, 26, and her children Kristina, 4, and John, 3, of Delhi, Ohio, were last seen in April 2002.
 Before their disappearance, Nguyen had left behind a note, relaying her intentions to drive into the Ohio River.
 Her Nissan Pathfinder SUV was never found.

 The Delhi Township Police Department recently decided to investigate the case once more, this time using side sonar scan technology to search the river.
 The scan eventually led divers to a 1997 Nissan Pathfinder in the Ohio River, near Aurora, Indiana.
-The plates on the car confirmed it had belonged to Nguyen.Brian Laundrie search: Officers carrying large rifles into wooded area near Carlton Reserve are ‘training and searching,’ police say
+The plates on the car confirmed it had belonged to Nguyen.Brian Laundrie search: Police tape put up at nature reserve entrance, law enforcement seen in park

 A towing company, working with dive teams from the nearby Hamilton County Police Association and the Indiana Department of Natural Resources, extracted the car from the river on Wednesday.
 The SUV was then transported to another location for further investigation.